 Each thesis is reviewed by two faculty members, and each senior defends the thesis before a panel of three faculty members.
 In addition, the thesis instructor and the second readers make recommends for the Kenneth Story Best Thesis Award; we all review these theses, and make a collective decision.
 This process ensures that we

 have all read several theses, that some of us have read some in common, and that all of us have read some in common.
-The Department will use this information to assess the thesis seminar itself, but more importantly the major program.
-Essays from ENGL 280 will be saved for “before/after” comparison of specific desired competencies,
+The Department uses this information to assess the thesis seminar itself, but more importantly the major program.
+Essays from ENGL 297 are saved for “before/after” comparison of specific desired competencies,

 such as close textual reading and ability to engage secondary sources substantively.

 Each year, in the thesis seminar, the seniors provide written feedback on the program.
 The form should ask them several questions about the program; it should also ask for them to reflect on their own intellectual growth.
 These documents are scanned, distributed to Department members electronically, reviewed, and discussed at the following departmental retreat.